caadams4/pilgrimage-writeup/Pilgrimage.md

 ![ssh.png](ssh.png)

-### Priveledge Escalation
+### Privilege Escalation

-Now that we PWNd user, we need to PWN root.
+Now that we are PWNd user, we need to PWN root.

 After searching the system for abnormalities, we come across one when we list current processes: `ps -aux`

 ![psaux.png](psaux.png)

-Root is currently runnning a script called malwarescan.sh in `/usr/sbin/`.
-Lets check it out.
+Root is currently running a script called malwarescan.sh in `/usr/sbin/`.
+Let's check it out.

 ![binwalk.png](binwalk.png)

-The scirpt calls the binary `binwalk`.
+The script calls the binary `binwalk`.
 When we execute the binary, it tells us it's `Binwalk v2.3.2`

 ![binwalk-v.png](binwalk-v.png)